cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://masterofallscience.com/">Rick and Morty screencaps search</a>
 </br><a href="http://www.subzin.com/">Subzin.com</a> — by one phrase will find the movie, as well as the full text of the dialogue with the timing
 </br><a href="http://unogs.com/">Unogs.com</a> — Netflix search without registration
+</br><a href='http://flixable.com '>flixable.com </a> — alternative way to find anything interesting on Netflix
+</br><a href='http://flixwatch.co '>flixwatch.co </a> — alternative way to find anything interesting on Netflix
+</br><a href='http://flicksurfer.com '>flicksurfer.com </a> — alternative way to find anything interesting on Netflix
+</br><a href='http://flixboss.com'>flixboss.com</a> — alternative way to find anything interesting on Netflix
+</br><a href='http://flickmetrix.com '>flickmetrix.com </a> — alternative way to find anything interesting on Netflix
+</br><a href='http://whatthehellshouldiwatchonnetflix.com '>whatthehellshouldiwatchonnetflix.com </a> — alternative way to find anything interesting on Netflix
+</br><a href='http://netflix-codes.com'>netflix-codes.com</a> — alternative way to find anything interesting on Netflix

 <a name="tvradio"></a>
 <h1>TV/Radio</h1>